Tereza Nvotová: Career as director

 Nvotová teaches students of direction at Prague film school FAMU.

-She is represented by UTA and lives in Prague and New York.
+She is represented by UTA, Independent Talent Group and Brillstein Entertainment Partners.

+She lives in Prague and New York.
 In 2018, Forbes magazine had also ranked Tereza Nvotova among the 30 most influential people under 30 in Slovakia.

 Nvotová directed and co-wrote the TV series Our People with Miro Šifra.
 The show won the development prize at the 2024 Series Mania Forum Co-Pro Pitching Sessions.